MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 ## Voice applications policy settings - Not generally available

-The following policy settings are referenced in the [PowerShell cmdlets](#powershell-cmdlets) however they are not generally available at this time and are not shown in Teams Admin Center.
-Changing these policy keys via the cmdlet will not enable authorized users to perform these functions.
+The following policy settings are referenced in the [PowerShell cmdlets section](#powershell-cmdlets); however, they aren't generally available at this time and aren't shown in Teams admin center.
+Changing these policy keys via the cmdlet won't enable authorized users to perform these functions.

 - Auto attendant configuration
   - **AllowAutoAttendantBusinessHoursChange**: Turn on this setting to allow authorized users to change the *auto attendant business hours schedule* for the auto attendants they're authorized for.